mayaj0yce/Weather/README.md

-creating the app to look up weather patterns
+this application is used to look up the current weather in multiple locations